 Every case is different but the chart below can give you an idea on where the average household use the most of the water.

-If your aim is to save water and save money on your water bill, reduce your consumption where you use the most of the water.
+If your aim is to save water and save money on your water bill, have a look to the advice we are sharing below.

 |Quick navigation menu (click on an item)|